Many people cringe at the idea of manipulation being used to achieve results.

-Given the choice between INTJs and megalomaniacs, who would you prefer?
+Given a choice between INTJs and megalomaniacs, who would you prefer?

-Both personality types are the ones most willing to tackle complex problems, although with different motivations.
+Both personality types are most willing to tackle complex problems, although with different motivations.

 Author Lucio Buffalmano of Power University described three manipulative strategies often used for persuasion, which are:

 Social scalping seeks to amplify one’s contribution and devalue the other’s contribution as a way of taking more than they give.